rhydham-music27/ysbackend/TESTING.md

 3. Refresh token → store new tokens
 4. Create a course (as Manager/Admin) → capture courseId
 5. Enroll a student into the course (Teacher/Manager/Admin)
-6. Create a class session for the course → capture classId
-7. Add/remove a student from the class session
+6. Create a class session for the course → capture classId and ensure student belongs to the class
+7. Mark attendance for the student: POST `/attendance` → capture attendanceId
+8. Get class attendance: GET `/attendance/class/:classId`
+9. Get student attendance: GET `/attendance/student/:studentId`
+10. (Optional) Update or delete the attendance (role permitting)
-8. (Optional) Leads: create and convert to final class
+11. (Optional) Leads: create and convert to final class
-9. Logout → ensure `refreshToken` no longer works
+12. Logout → ensure `refreshToken` no longer works